Executing a Playbook

 A picture containing diagram Description automatically generated

-You can also access the Execute Endpointand Copy Endpoint URLicons from the Playbooks screen by hovering over a Playbook that uses a WebHook Trigger.
-Doing so will display both icons in the Name column following the endpoint URL (Figure 9).
+You can also access the Execute Endpointand Copy Endpoint URLicons on the Playbooks screen by hovering over the table row for an active Playbook with a WebHook Trigger.
+Doing so will display both icons in the Name column, below the endpoint URL (Figure 9).

 Graphical user interface, application Description automatically generated

-Group, Indicator, Case, Intel Requirement, Track, and Victim Triggers represent the Group, Indicator, Case, Intelligence Requirement, Track, and Victim objects in ThreatConnect, respectively.
-Playbooks that use any of these Triggers will execute based on how you configured the Trigger’s Owners and Action Type parameters (Figure 10).
+Group, Indicator, Case, Intel Requirement, Track, and Victim Triggers represent the Group, Indicator, Case, Intelligence Requirement, Track, and and Victim objects in ThreatConnect, respectively.
+Playbooks that use any of these Triggers will execute when a particular action is taken on an object of the type represented by the Trigger, based on how you configured the Trigger’s Owners and Action Type parameters (Figure 10).
+For example, a Playbook with a Host Trigger can be configured to execute when a new Host Indicator is created in your Organization and/or one or more of your Communities or Sources, and a Playbook with a Case Trigger can be configured to execute when the severity for a Workflow Case in your Organization has been set.

 A picture containing graphical user interface Description automatically generated

-The Action Type parameter determines the action for which the Trigger will listen.
-When the selected action takes place in one of the specified ThreatConnect owners, the Trigger will start the Playbook.
+The Action Type parameter determines the action the Trigger will listen for.
+When the selected action takes place in one of the specified owners, the Trigger will start the Playbook.
 For example, if an Email Subject Indicator Trigger is configured with Create as its Action Type and Demo Organization as its Owner, the Trigger will start the Playbook whenever an Email Subject Indicator is created in the owner named Demo Organization.

 Set ResolutionCase